btdavis300/after-school-special/README.md

 - Update their profile based on specific criteria.
 - Delete their account.
 - Rate programs through star system.

+## Stretch Goals
+- Be able to message other users, either through the database or through web sockets.
+- Be able to add users to their “Connections” List.
+- Set up a “Carpool” request system, where users can request to carpool with other users on their “Connections” List.

 ## Schema (as of 9/20)
 ![schema](https://user-images.githubusercontent.com/100324379/191362231-b9470d46-b063-4717-919f-a448a69ec274.png)